IntegratedBreedingPlatform/Workbench/src/main/web/README.md

 The coverage report can be found in `reports/coverage/lcov-report/index.html`.

 # Libraries

+## Angular
+When upgrading the angular version, the `angular-mocks.js` library also needs to be upgraded to the same version in order for the tests to run.

+## Others

 We use a couple of third party libraries.
 Any customisations performed to third party libraries should be listed here: